ardell/Monitor-Training-Guide/README.markdown

 1. Load a template for the board
 1. Find out what instruments (and channels) will be used that night
-	- Who will be on vocals
+	- Who will be on vocals?
-	- Who will be running click & loop (typically drummer or keys)
+	- Who will be running click & loop? (typically drummer or keys)
-	- How many lines of keys will you have (stereo vs mono)
+	- How many lines of keys will you have? (stereo vs mono)
-	- Will guitars be stereo (pod) or dual mono (57/609 mics)
+	- Will guitars be stereo (pod) or dual mono (57/609 mics)?
 1. Label the board with instrument names (inputs) musicians' names (outputs)
 1. For each input/output pair set reasonable defaults for:
 	- Gain: their own instrument at 0db, others' at -10db